stefan-m-lenz/JuliaConnectoR-SpiralExample/README.md

 This project works with Julia 1.6.

 On an standard desktop PC with an AMD Ryzen 5 CPU with 3.6 GHz, the execution of the complete script takes approximately 11 minutes, excluding the installation of the necessary packages.
-The training of the model takes approximately 20 minutes.
 The training progress can be watched in the plot that is drawn during the training.